karn09/pdf_fill/README.md

-Script built using NodeJS, using fast-csv, fdf.js, and fs modules.
-I put this together over a weekend for my girlfriends job.
-The need was to generate 300+ PDFs with prefilled information provided in an excel spreadsheet.
-I converted the spreadsheet into a CSV file, which then was fed into the script which assigned each delimited field to a header variable.
-Individual FDF files were created from the CSV, which are then parsed into a PDF form.
-The FDF + PDF form would then create a new filled PDF file corresponding to each record.
+Script built using NodeJS, and following modules: csv, fdf, fs, child_process.

+Needed to generate 300+ PDFs with prefilled information provided from an excel spreadsheet.

+Spreadsheet is converted to CSV,

+FDF files generated from CSV headers

+pdf toolkit command line then ran to use FDF form files and generate pre-populated PDF files.